queens-satellite-team/Space-School/lab4c/lab4c.md

 A circuit diagram is a simple visual representation of the physical connections and physical layout of an electrical system or circuit.
 It shows how the electrical wires are interconnected and can also show where sensors and components are connected to the system.
 With this diagram you should be able to answer questions such as which pins on the arduino do I connect my temperature sensor to? or what value is the resistor for my LED?
 ### How can you create a circuit diagram?
 1. **Pick your Tool**: There are many tools you can use to create a wiring diagram.
 In the past the team has used Draw.io as it facilitates collaboration but feel free to find other tools or even draw it on a piece of paper.
 2. **Know your Symbols**: There are specific symbols that correlate to certain electric components such as resistors and LEDs.
 Make sure you are using the correct symbols to match the components you are using and if the comonents requires a vlaue, such as a resistor, make sure to add that too.
-For your Arduino and sensors, since there is no predefined symbol, I would suggest you make a labeled box and label the inputs/outputs they have.
+For your Arduino and sensors, you can make a labeled box and specify the inputs/outputs that they have, or you can use the images of all the electronics we have been using for our toastSats found in the [lab4c-images](https://github.com/queens-satellite-team/Space-School/tree/main/lab4c/lab4c-images) folder to assist in your schematic making.

 **Circuit Components Reference Sheet:**

 <p align="center">